• Skip to primary navigation

 Instructions

-• Store the jar in the refrigerator and allow it to age for a few months before using, then use anyway you would regular soy sauce
+• Store the jar in the refrigerator and allow it to age for a few at least 30 days before using.
+Remove the mushrooms, squeezing out any soy into a bowl to add back to the jar.
+Use the mushroom soy anyway you would regular soy sauce.

 Notes

-The high level of salt in the soy will preserve the mushrooms near indefinitely, but if you pour off some of the soy sauce to cook with it, and expose the mushrooms to air borne bacteria, they may begin to mold.
-A way to get around this is just to put the whole shebang in the blender once the mushrooms are fully rehydrated, this way they will sink to the bottom of the container.
-You could also just strain the soy off after aging and discard the mushrooms.
+You may be tempted to leave the mushrooms in the jar for longer.
+The high level of salt in the soy will preserve the mushrooms near indefinitely at room temperature.
+But, if you pour off some of the soy sauce to cook with it and expose the mushrooms to air borne bacteria, they may begin to mold.

 .